CARV-ICS-FORTH/frisbee/README.md

 * **Debug tests:**  through extensive monitoring and comprehensive dashboards.

-In this walk-through, we explain how to install Kubernetes locally and run Frisbee workflows.
+In this walk-through, we explain how to install, configure, and run Frisbee workflows.
 We will discuss later how to use the language to build custom experiments.

 ## Installation